The Last Kingdom: Seven Kings Must Die: Plot

 Anlaf, a Viking king from Ireland, arrives with his army in Northumbria after learning that Edward, King of the Anglo-Saxons, has fallen gravely ill.
 Edward soon dies, leaving behind three sons, none of whom were named as his aetheling.
 Lady Eadgifu and her son Edmund, the youngest of the three, flee to Bebbanburg, where Edward's former ally Uhtred resides.
 Although retired from war, Uhtred is informed that Edward's eldest son Aethelstan will likely attack his younger brother Aelfweard and makes plans to stop him.
 Before Uhtred leaves, Ingrith prophesies that "seven kings must die" before England is to be united.

 Uhtred reaches Aegelesburg, where Aelfweard prepares for Aethelstan's impending attack.
-Aethelstan and his adviser Ingilmundr soon arrive and thwart a trap set by Aelfweard.
-Uhtred convinces Aelfweard to surrender peacefully, but Aethelstan swiftly kills him and massacres his men.
+Aethelstan and his adviser Ingimundr soon arrive and thwart a trap set by Aelfweard.
+Uhtred convinces Aelfweard to surrender peacefully, but Aethelstan swiftly kills Aelfweard and massacres his men.
 Aethelstan is crowned King of the Saxons and Ingilmundr, who is secretly Aethelstan's lover, urges him to fulfil his grandfather's dream of uniting England and all Christians.
 Aethelstan is convinced that this unification will, in the eyes of God, compensate for his homosexuality, which he considers a great sin.

-In Eoferwic Aethelstan has taken over following the death of the Northumbrian king Rǫgnvaldr and demands that all foreign kings pay him tribute or face conquest and forced baptism.
+In Eoferwic, Aethelstan has taken over following the death of the Northumbrian king Rǫgnvaldr and demands that all foreign kings pay him tribute or face conquest and forced baptism.
 Uhtred arrives and witnesses the destruction of pagan monuments, then learns that King Hywel Dda has submitted to Aethelstan after his son was taken hostage.
 Uhtred then discovers Aethelstan's relationship with Ingilmundr and believes he is being deceived.
 Ingilmundr secretly plans to have Uhtred killed, but Aldhelm warns Uhtred, who flees back to Bebbanburg.
 Aldhelm is subsequently labelled a traitor by Aethelstan and hanged for his actions.
 Ingilmundr arrives at Bebbanburg to take the castle, but unaware that Uhtred had escaped, is quickly captured.
 Ingilmundr later convinces a servant to lure Uhtred into a trap, where he is captured by Aethelstan's men, forcing Osbert to surrender Bebbanburg.
 Osbert and Edmund are taken captive and sent to Thelwael, while Aethelstan, unable to kill Uhtred, banishes him from England.